CindyJS/CindyJS/ref/Language.md

 followed by zero or more expressions, delimited by commas, followed by a matching closing bracket.

-It is incorrect to append a comma after the last element.
+It is incorrect to append a comma after the last element, since thar indicates an empty expression following as a last element.

     > [1, 2, ]
     < [1, 2, ___]